 While in the university, I was always surprised when a friend points our my grammatical errors.
 I was surprised because of two things: I didn't notice the error and I didn't think that the one I made was as bad as the one he was claiming I made.

 Blogging revealed my common grammatical errors to me.
-I particularly had issues with Past Perfect Continuous tense and all the conditional tenses.
-For over 3 years I avoided reading my previous posts.
+I particularly had issues with past perfect continuous tense and all the conditional tenses.
+For over three years I avoided reading my previous posts.
 I wouldn't read through my own blog!

 That I wasn't getting enough eyeballs on my blog was discouraging enough, I wasn't ready to take on the grammar monster.